Entertainment (Waterparks album)

-Entertainment is the second studio album by American pop rock band Waterparks, released on January 26, 2018.
+Entertainment is the second studio album by the American pop rock band Waterparks, released on January 26, 2018.
 It was produced by Benji Madden of Good Charlotte and was their final release under Equal Vision Records.
 The album debuted at number 85 in the UK and number 98 on the Billboard 200, spawning three singles: "Blonde", "Lucky People" and "Not Warriors".

 Promotion

 On October 20, 2017, Waterparks revealed the album's title, artwork, and release date via social media, and released the first single from the record, "Blonde".
 Pre-orders for the album opened in tandem with the release of the "Blonde" official music video on November 2, 2017.
 The album's second and third singles, "Lucky People" and "Not Warriors", were released on December 14, 2017, and January 17, 2018, respectively.

 Composition

 Musically, Entertainment has been described as pop punk, pop rock, pop, bubblegum pop, rock, electropop, and synth-pop.
 The album also uses elements of post-hardcore and dark pop.